FBA SKU Profitability in NetSuite: How to Track True Margins

 The result?
 You can see your Gross Margin by product, but your Net Margin is a mystery.

-To build a reliable profitability engine in NetSuite, you must automate the tracking of five distinct data layers:
+To build a reliable profitability engine alongside NetSuite, you must automate the tracking of five distinct data layers:

 1. Accurate Sales & Revenue Recognition